 Preserving family tradition and effective tax planning may not often intersect.
 But when parents give the equity in a home to their children, they may be able to accomplish both goals.

-“One benefit is to give a home that may have sentimental value to someone in your family, as well as providing them with a place to live,” says Christine Kolm, Senior Vice President – Senior Wealth Planning Strategist for Wells Fargo Private Bank.
-“You’re preserving the family’s ability to use it for a long time to come.”
+“Among the benefits to giving a home include transferring a place full of memories and sentimental value to those who appreciate it as well as providing a place for a child and his or her family to live,” says Michael Gerson, Senior Wealth Planning Strategist for Wells Fargo Private Bank.
+“You’re preserving the family’s ability to enjoy the home for a long time to come.”

-“In addition,” she says, “you’re getting a valuable and potentially appreciating asset out of the estate, which can have substantial estate tax savings.”
+“In addition,” he says, “you’re getting a valuable and potentially appreciating asset out of the estate, which can have substantial estate tax savings.”

 Benefits of making a gift of equity

 The current state of the residential real estate market may make the idea particularly timely.
 While housing markets have been in recovery mode for more than a year in many areas, home prices still may be below all-time peaks.
 By giving equity in a home now, parents can pass along the gift at today’s prices.

 Consider a scenario where parents own a home valued at $1 million and intend to include it as part of their estate.
 If the home continues to grow in value — for example, from $1 million to $2 million over the parents’ remaining lives — as part of the estate that $2 million figure would increase the likelihood of the estate’s value eclipsing the estate tax exclusion.
 (Passed at the end of 2017, the Tax Cuts and Jobs Act raised the estate tax exclusion to $11.4 million in 2019; that exclusion is scheduled to be adjusted annually for inflation until cut in half in 2026 unless new legislation is passed.)

 For the most part, the gift giving process can be simple.
 But there are a number of considerations, including potential capital gain issues in some types of transfers where the home is subject to debt.